 SANTA

-(eating one cookie after the other)
+(eating one cookie after

 You want one of these cookies?
 Why didn’t you say so?
 Plenty enough to go ‘round